opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 ### SAML authentication settings

 These settings allow you to customize the sign-in button associated with SAML authentication.
-For the essential settings required for single sign-in using SAML, see [OpenSearch Dashboards configuration]({{site.url}}{{site.baseurl}}/security-plugin/configuration/saml/#opensearch-dashboards-configuration).
+For the essential settings required to use SAML as a sign-in option, see [OpenSearch Dashboards configuration]({{site.url}}{{site.baseurl}}/security-plugin/configuration/saml/#opensearch-dashboards-configuration).

 Setting | Description
 :--- | :--- |:--- |:--- |